 What is the IP address of your Router?

-Before we get started, it's necessary to grasp the difference between your Router's IP and your default gateway's IP.
+Before we start, it's necessary to understand the difference between your Router's IP and your default gateway's IP.
 Understanding these principles can help you decipher some of the mysteries surrounding the internet and your Router's basic functionality.

 Why is it important to know your IP address?